Barclaycard Arrival Plus World Elite Mastercard Review: A Must Have Card

 No credit card is perfect, and that’s the case with the Barclaycard Arrival Plus™ World Elite Mastercard® in that it charges a $89 annual fee.
 For those who do not like annual fees, have no fear as Barclays waives that fee the first year.
 That said, it’s something to be mindful of.
 With our experience with the Barclay Arrival, we used the card the first year and then downgraded to the no annual fee version prior to the fee hitting the account so we wouldn’t have to pay the fee.
 It was an easy call and we simply had to wait a few days for the new card to arrive in the mail.

-My Take on the New Barclaycard Arrival Plus World Elite Mastercard
+Barclaycard Arrival Plus World Elite Mastercard review – My take

 I think for the right person, the new Barclaycard Arrival is a great go-to card.
 Not only can you qualify for the $400 travel statement credit, but the card also packs a punch when it comes to every day rewards and benefits.
 With all that in mind, it’s no surprise that the predecessor was named by Money Magazine as the best travel credit card in 2013.
 Speaking personally, it has worked great for us as it was key in us getting a free trip to Vegas earlier this year.